IVA Mortgages: Can You Get a Mortgage With an IVA?

 An IVA, or Individual Voluntary Arrangement, is a legally binding agreement between you and your creditors - whether individuals, companies, or third parties you owe money to.

 Designed to help those struggling with debt, an IVA allows you to consolidate your repayments into a single, manageable monthly payment.
 This arrangement enables you to repay what you can afford, and any remaining debt at the end of the term is written off.
+In this way, an IVA offers a structured way to settle various unsecured debts, including:

 An IVA must be set up by a licensed debt professional known as an Insolvency Practitioner.
 They act on your behalf, negotiating with creditors, arranging repayments, and ensuring everything runs smoothly.
 By putting an IVA in place, you can regain control of your finances and prevent your debt situation from worsening.